-NGU conducted an airborne magnetic and radiometric survey over the Kviteseid, Notodden and Ulefoss area, in Telemark county in June 2013 as a part of the MINS project (Mineral resources in South Norway).
-At a second phase of this survey the lakes of Norsjø and Seljordsvatn were measured on 18th of October of the same year.
+NGU conducted an airborne magnetic and radiometric survey over the Austvågøya, Hinnøya, Tjeldøya and Hadseløya islands, in Troms and Nordland counties between July-August 2013 as a part of the MINN project (Mineral resources in Northern Norway).
 This report describes and documents the acquisition, processing and visualization of recorded datasets.
-The geophysical survey results reported herein are approximately 9960 line km, covering an area of approximately 1960 $\text{km}^2$ .
+The geophysical survey results reported herein are approximately 8100 line km, covering an area of approximately 1620 km2.

 Two helicopter-borne systems were used in this survey.
-More than 95% of the total flights were conducted at the first phase of the acquisition period with a helicopter-borne system that was designed to obtain detailed airborne magnetic and radiometric data.
+More than 95% of the measurements were done with a helicopter-borne system that was designed to obtain detailed airborne magnetic and radiometric data.
 It had a Scintrex Cs-3 magnetometer in a towed bird and a 1024 channels RSX-5 spectrometer installed under the helicopter belly.
-The helicopter-borne system that flown over the lakes of Norsjø and Seljordsvatn, had a Scintrex Cs-2 for the magnetic field recordings and a similar 1024 channels RSX-5 spectrometer installed under the helicopter for gammarays.
+The other helicopter-borne system was similar, had a Scintrex Cs-2 for the magnetic field recordings and a similar 1024 channels RSX-5 spectrometer for gamma-rays installed under the helicopter.

 The entire survey was flown with 200 m line spacing.
-The flight line direction was 140° (NW-SE).
-The average speed ranged daily between 60 and 90 km/h, depending mainly on the local topography.
-The average terrain clearance of the helicopter was about 80 m.
+The main flight line direction was 90° (E-W), but Hadseløya and Nipa, a small part of the western Hinnøya, were flown at 140° and 145° (NNE-SSW), respectively.
+The average speed over different parts of the surveyed areas ranged daily between 50 and 75 km/h, depending mainly on the local topography.
+The average terrain clearance of the bird for the whole survey was about 75 m.

 Collected data were processed at NGU using Geosoft Oasis Montaj software.
 Raw total magnetic field data were corrected for diurnal variations and levelled using standard micro-levelling algorithm.
-Radiometric data were processed using standard procedures recommended by International Atomic Energy Association (IAEA).
+Radiometric data were processed using standard procedures recommended by International Atomic Energy Association.

-Data were gridded with a cell size of 50 x 50 m and presented as shaded relief maps at the scale of 1:75.000.
+Data were gridded with a cell size of 50 x 50 m and presented as shaded relief maps at scales of 1:50.000 (Hadseløya) and 1:80.000 (Austavågøya, Hinnøya, Tieldøya).